0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/get-claims.md

 # Get Claims by Ids: `getClaimsByIds`

-The `getClaimsByIds()` function retreives a list of credentials stored on the SDK  usinga list of credential ids.
+The `getClaimsByIds()` function retrieves a list of credentials stored on the SDK using a list of credential ids.

 ## Get Claims by Ids